NavyaGovind/SubmitGoogleForm/README.md

 Find your timezone from the following list - http://worldtimeapi.org/api/timezone/.
 Some examples of timezones include - "Europe/Amsterdam", "Asia/Dubai".
 Once you have your timezone, replace it in the `Variables.gs` file (timeZone).

 ### Step 3: Setting max values
-`maxLoopTime` is how often you'll receive an update about the current time and the time your google form will be submitted at.
+`updateTime` is how often you'll receive an update about the current time and the time your google form will be submitted at.
 By default, it is set to 30 seconds.
-`maxTotalLoopTime` is how long you'd like to run the script.
-By default, it is set to  5 minutes.

-You are free to modify both these values in the `Variables.gs` file.
+You are free to modify this value in the `Variables.gs` file.

 ### Step 4: Choose input method
 There are two ways to specify when you'd like to submit the form.